speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 zcat ${FILE} | head -4
 ```

-Let's count the number of lines in the file:
+These are the four lines which make up the information for each read.
+You can learn more about what they each mean [here](https://en.wikipedia.org/wiki/FASTQ_format).
+Now the file is in our directory and readable, let's count the number of lines:

 ```shell
 zcat ${FILE} | wc -l